herkkules/herkkules/README.md

 > - **Scaling for Growth:**  I design and implement frameworks to manage expansion, from optimising team structures to introducing scalable processes that align with organisational objectives.

-> - **Translating Strategy into Execution:**  Strategic ambitions are only meaningful when realised through action.
-I work closely with teams and stakeholders to distil overarching goals into concrete, actionable plans, driving progress without compromising quality or vision.
+> - **Translating Strategy into Execution:**  I work closely with teams and stakeholders to distil overarching goals into concrete, actionable plans, driving progress without compromising quality or vision.

 ---